 Welcome to the web site of the Clan MacLeod Society, USA.
-We hope it provides useful information to prospective members and the latest news and photos for current members.
+We hope it provides useful information to prospective members plus the latest news and photos for our existing members.

 The roots of Clan MacLeod are in the Highlands and Islands of northwestern Scotland.
-Since the days of Leod in the 13th century, it has grown to be a worldwide clan with active societies in ten countries.
-The Clan MacLeod Society, USA and its sister societies provide a vehicle to communicate and strengthen the bonds of fellowship in our far-flung family – people of the name MacLeod (however spelled), families with names long associated with the Clan MacLeod (see our list of Septs), and MacLeod descendants under other surnames, as well as friends with an interest in the rich heritage of the Clan MacLeod.
+Since the days of Leod in the 13th century, MacLeod’s and their Sept’s have grown into a worldwide clan with active societies in ten countries and potential societies in several other countries.
+The Clan MacLeod Society, USA and its sister societies provide a vehicle to communicate and strengthen the bonds of fellowship in our far-flung family – people of the name MacLeod (however spelled); families with names long associated with the Clan MacLeod (see our list of Septs); and MacLeod descendants under other surnames; as well as persons / friends with an interest in the rich heritage of the Clan MacLeod.

-The Clan MacLeod Society, USA was founded in 1954 to establish a foundation for charitable, historical and educational pursuits for clan members in all fifty states, which the Society has divided into thirteen Regions.
-For more information on the Society’s activities and for information on events, magazines, newsletters and membership, please contact the Regional Vice President in your area (or any of the officers and Council members of the Society, whom you find on this website.
-All of us will be delighted to hear from you.
+The Clan MacLeod Society, USA was founded in 1954 to establish a foundation for charitable, historical and educational pursuits for clan members in all fifty states.
+Currently the Society is divided into thirteen Regions each having a Regional Vice President.
+For more information on the Society’s activities in a region please contact the Regional Vice President in the region of interest or for information on events, magazines, newsletters, and membership contact any of the persons and Council members of the Society, whom you find on this website.
+All of us will be delighted to hear from you and assist as best we can.

 The Society conducts its charitable functions through its Dunvegan Foundation.
 This body supports a broad range of scholarships, grants, programs in the Scottish arts and language in the United States, and historic preservation of sites of significance to the Clan MacLeod abroad.